 3.3 Clinical research focusing on the importance of cultural factors affecting the clinical picture, patient acceptability and the treatment compliance

 With this transcultural focus we want to investigate what tools one can use to increase the clinician's knowledge about the impact of culture in patients with mental illness and a different ethnicity than Danish.
 The focus will be on tools that can contribute to a more thorough assessment and improved diagnostic as well as increased acceptability and adherence among patients in the treatment.

 See a full list of current and past research projects at CTP

 In order to exchange knowledge and ideas, and to develop joint research projects such as multicenter studies, CTP is establishing national and international networks.

 CTP applies for funding from private and public bodies in order to finance research projects.
 Since research is an integral part of the clinical work, the data collection itself is largely cost-neutral.

-CTP intends that all knowledge generated at the Centre (both positive and negative findings) be attempted published in scientific journals.
-In addition, results that are of interest to clinicians/practitioners will be passed on in relevant expert journals and disseminated through popular scientific publications.
+CTP will attempt to publish all knowledge generated.
+Results of interest to clinicians/practitioners will be passed on in relevant expert journals and disseminated through popular scientific publications.
 When there are results of the randomised trials, participants are informed in the form of a letter with a layman's summary of the results.

 5.1 Authorship/co-authorship of scientific publications